yihui/yihui.org/content/tinytex/faq.md

     Why do I exclude source files?
 Because they are unlikely to be useful to end-users.
 Would you really read the source code of a LaTeX package?
-    Probably not, unless you are a developer or advanced LaTeX user.

     Why do I exclude the documentations?
+In the pre-AI age, you'd normally go to [StackExchange](https://tex.stackexchange.com) to find solutions to your
-Tell me honestly: how many times have you found a solution via [StackExchange](https://tex.stackexchange.com), and how many times have you tried to read the package documentation?
+    problems, and now you simply ask AI.
+Do you really still read the package documentation?
 Even with the full documentation installed, you probably don't even know where to find these documentation files on your computer.
-The documentation files take a lot of disk space, and I believe they are rarely read by an average user, so they are not included.
-The address bar of your web browser is the most convenient documentation: type and search.
+    The documentation files take a lot of disk space, and I believe they are rarely read by an average user.

     If you do want to obtain the source and documentation of packages, you may find them [on CTAN](https://ctan.org).
 Alternatively, you can reinstall the